Ukraine's capital under threat as Russia presses invasion | Law-Order

 Russian troops bore down on Ukraine's capital Friday, with gunfire and explosions resonating ever closer to the government quarter, in an invasion of a democratic country that has fueled fears of wider war in Europe and triggered worldwide efforts to make Russia stop.

-Amid growing casualties from the deadly warfare — including shelling that sliced through the facade of a Kyiv apartment building, bridges and schools — the Kremlin said Russia was ready to talk with Ukrainian officials.
+In the fog of war, it was unclear how much of Ukraine remains under Ukrainian control and how much or little Russian forces have seized.
+The Kremlin accepted Kyiv's offer to hold talks, but it appeared to be an effort to squeeze concessions out of Ukraine's embattled president instead of a gesture toward a diplomatic solution.

-That came even as there were also increasing signs that Vladimir Putin's Russia may be seeking to overthrow Ukraine's government, in his boldest effort yet to redraw the world map and revive Moscow's Cold War-era influence.
-The U.S. and other global powers slapped ever-tougher sanctions on Russia as the invasion reverberated through the world's economy and energy supplies, threatening to further squeeze ordinary households.
-U.N. officials said they were preparing for millions to flee Ukraine.
-Sporting authorities sought to punish Russia on global playing fields.
-And NATO leaders called an urgent meeting to discuss how far they can go to challenge Putin without engaging Russian forces in direct war.
+The U.S. and other global powers slapped ever-tougher sanctions on Russia as the invasion reverberated through the world's economy and energy supplies, threatening to further hit ordinary households.

+U.N. officials said millions could flee Ukraine.
+Sports leagues moved to punish Russia on global playing fields.
+And U.S. President Joe Biden and other NATO leaders held an urgent meeting to discuss how far they can challenge Putin without engaging Russian forces in direct war.
-Day 2 of Russia's invasion focused on the Ukrainian capital, where Associated Press reporters heard explosions starting before dawn and gunfire was reported in several areas.
-Ukrainian authorities used armoured vehicles and snowplows to defend Kyiv and limit movement, and said Russian spies were seeking to infiltrate the city.

-Intense fire broke out on a bridge across the Dneiper River dividing the eastern and western sides of Kyiv, with about 200 Ukrainian forces establishing defensive positions and taking shelter behind their armored vehicles and later under the bridge.
+Intense gunfire broke out on a bridge across the Dneiper River dividing eastern and western Kyiv, with about 200 Ukrainian forces taking defensive positions and sheltering behind their armored vehicles and under the bridge.
+Another key bridge leading to the capital was blown away, with smoke rising from it.

-Ukrainian officials reported at least 137 deaths on the Ukrainian side and claimed hundreds on the Russian one.
+Ukrainian officials reported at least 137 deaths on their side and claimed hundreds on the Russian one.
 Russian authorities released no casualty figures, and it was not possible to verify the tolls.

-U.N. officials reported 25 civilian deaths, mostly from shelling and airstrikes, and said that 100,000 people were believed to have left their homes and estimated up to 4 million could flee if the fighting escalates.
+U.N. officials reported 25 civilian deaths, mostly from shelling and airstrikes, and said that 100,000 people were believed to have left their homes, estimating up to 4 million could flee if the fighting escalates.

-Ukrainian President Volodymyr Zelenskyy pleaded with Russia's government to hold talks, and with Western powers to act faster to cut off Russia's economy and provide Ukraine military help.

-“When bombs fall on Kyiv, it happens in Europe, not just in Ukraine,” he said.
+“When bombs fall on Kyiv, it happens in Europe, not just in Ukraine,” Ukrainian President Volodymyr Zelenskyy said.
 “When missiles kill our people, they kill all Europeans.”
+A U.S. defense official said a Russian amphibious assault was underway, and thousands of Russian naval infantry were moving ashore from the Sea of Azov, west of Mariupol.
+The official said Ukrainian air defenses have been degraded but are still operating, and that about a third of the combat power that Russia had massed around Ukraine is now in the country.

-Zelenskyy's whereabouts were kept secret, after he told European leaders that he was No. 1 on Russia's list of targets.
+Zelenskyy pleaded with Western powers to act faster to cut off Russia's economy and provide Ukraine military help.
+His whereabouts were kept secret, after he told European leaders in a call Thursday night that he was Russia's No. 1 target — and that they might not see him again alive.

 He also offered to negotiate on one of Putin's key demands: that Ukraine declare itself neutral and abandon its ambition of joining NATO.
-And the Kremlin responded that Russia was ready to send a delegation to Belarus to discuss that.
+The Kremlin responded that Russia was ready to send a delegation to Belarus to discuss that.
+But Putin's spokesman Dmitry Peskov later said Ukrainian officials were unwilling to travel to the Belarusian capital and would prefer Warsaw, then halted further communication.

+Russian Foreign Minister Sergey Lavrov suggested it was too late, saying Zelenskyy should have agreed to talks earlier on.

 After denying for weeks he planned to invade, Putin argued that the West left him no other choice by refusing to negotiate on Russia's security demands.

+Ukrainians, meanwhile, abruptly adjusted to life under fire, after Russian forces started moving in to their country from three sides in an invasion telegraphed for weeks, as they massed an estimated 150,000 troops nearby.

-In a Kyiv apartment building, residents woke to screaming, smoke and flying dust.
+Residents of a Kyiv apartment building woke to screaming, smoke and flying dust.
 What the mayor identified as Russian shelling tore off part of the building and ignited a fire.

 “What are you doing?
 What is this?” resident Yurii Zhyhanov asked — a question directed at Russian forces.
-Like countless other Ukrainians, he grabbed what belongings he could, took his mother, and set out to flee, car alarms wailing behind him.
+Like countless other Ukrainians, he grabbed what belongings he could, took his mother, and fled, car alarms wailing behind him.

 “We're all scared and worried.
 We don't know what to do then, what's going to happen in a few days,” said one of the workers, Lucy Vashaka, 20.

-Meanwhile, the mayor of the city in the rebel-controlled east said Ukrainian shelling hit a school building.

-The Ukrainian military on Friday reported significant fighting near Ivankiv, about 60 kilometers (40 miles) northwest of Kyiv, as Russian forces apparently tried to advance on the capital from the north.
+AP reporters saw signs of significant fighting near Ivankiv, about 60 kilometers (40 miles) northwest of Kyiv.
 Russian troops also entered the city of Sumy, near the border with Russia that sits on a highway leading to Kyiv from the east.
+A Russian missile launcher was seen on the outskirts of Kharkiv in the east.

 U.S. Secretary of State Antony Blinken said Kyiv “could well be under siege'' in what U.S. officials believe is a brazen attempt by Putin to install his own regime.

-“If you don't help us now, if you fail to offer a powerful assistance to Ukraine, tomorrow the war will knock on your door,” said the leader, who cut diplomatic ties with Moscow, declared martial law and ordered a full military mobilization that would last 90 days.

-The invasion began early Thursday with a series of missile strikes on cities and military bases, and then quickly followed with a multi-pronged ground assault that rolled troops in from several areas in the east; from the southern region of Crimea, which Russia annexed in 2014; and from Belarus to the north.
+The invasion began early Thursday with missile strikes on cities and military bases, followed by a multipronged ground assault that rolled troops in from separatist-held areas in the east; from the southern region of Crimea, which Russia annexed in 2014; and from Belarus to the north.

 After Ukrainian officials said they lost control of the decommissioned Chernobyl nuclear power plant, scene of the world's worst nuclear disaster, Russia said Friday it was working with the Ukrainians to secure the plant.
 There was no corroboration of such cooperation from the Ukrainian side.

-As Western leaders rushed to condemn and punish Russia, U.S. President Joe Biden announced new sanctions that will target Russian banks, oligarchs, state-controlled companies and high-tech sectors, saying Putin “chose this war” and had exhibited a “sinister” view of the world in which nations take what they want by force.
-He added that the measures were designed not to disrupt global energy markets.
+U.S. President Joe Biden announced new sanctions that will target Russian banks, oligarchs, state-controlled companies and high-tech sectors, saying Putin “chose this war.''
+He said the measures were designed not to disrupt global energy markets.
 Russian oil and natural gas exports are vital energy sources for Europe.

-“Now we see him for what he is — a bloodstained aggressor who believes in imperial conquest,” Johnson said of Putin.
+“Now we see him for what he is — a bloodstained aggressor who believes in imperial conquest,” Prime Minister Boris Johnson said of Putin.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)